serrano-p/SWEEP/README.md

 if (cluster.isMaster) {
 ...
 ```
-Il allows to give the SWEEP URL to the TPF Sever.
+It allows to give the SWEEP URL to the TPF Sever.

 Next, install the Request' module and do next changes in ./lib/views/RdfView.js